-7. Each team may have a Command Center Attendant who will accompany only one team and remain in lock up with that team.
-The Command Center Attendant will be a full time employee of the company/companies that the mine rescue team(s) represents and may or may not be one of the team members referred to in Rule 1 governing the 2020 Mine Rescue Contest.
-The attendant will use the computer located in the designated Command Center location with the briefing officer.
+7. Each team will have a Command Center Attendant/Assistant Fresh Air Base Attendant who will accompany only one team and remain in lock up with that team.
+The Command Center Attendant/Assistant Fresh Air Base Attendant will be a full time employee of the company/companies that the mine rescue team(s) represents and may or may not be one of the team members referred to in Rule 1 governing the Mine Rescue Contest.
+The Command Center Attendant may use the computer located in the designated Command Center location.